 There are conflicting messages from Iran, which initially accused the sailors of spying and demanded an apology from the US.

-Nine men and one woman were detained by Iran.
+The nine men and one woman were interrogated and held

 In a statement broadcast on state television, the IRGC said the crews had been freed.